centrifugal/examples/v4/go_async_processing/readme.md

 1. Client sends RPC to the server (may be a simple AJAX request to the backend)
 2. Backend generates unique channel and returns it to a client together with subscription token valid for some time
 3. Client subscribes to a channel and waits for incoming message.
 It does this with recovery - so that message in channel is guaranteed to be received as soon as it was published to Centrifugo channel (thus avoiding races between publish and subscribe).
+Note, that we are using empty epoch value `""` here – so that Centrifugo does not check stream epochs upon recovery.
+This is fine since we are using unique channels here which can be only created once.
 4. Client unsuscribes from a channel upon getting result to free resources, history entries will soon expire

 In Centrifugo v4 `history_meta_ttl` sets a global history meta information expiration time - i.e. for all namespaces.
 Probably in the future releases we will let configure `history_meta_ttl` per channel namespace.